-During our English lessons we are focusing our learning around Neil Armstrong's moon landing.
-We will be reading and analysing writing around this historic event, and using non-chronological reports to learn about Armstrong's life.
-This will then inform our learning when creating our own reports about ourselves.
-We will continue to work on children's knowledge of spelling, punctuation and grammar by developing their understanding of how to use inverted commas to punctuate speech in their writing.
+During our English lessons we are focusing our learning on the adventure story, 'The Iron Man'.
+We will be reading and analysing writing, the language the author uses, and your children will think about the effect this has on the reader.
+This will then inform our learning when creating our own adventure stories.
+We will continue to work on children's knowledge of spelling, punctuation and grammar by developing their understanding of how to use inverted commas to punctuate speech, and to use compound and complex sentences in their writing.